llmpred/llmpred-code/README.md

 <img src="overview_revised.jpg" alt="My Image" width="1000"/>

 # Dataset
 Intermediate datasets including input to the LLM and other models and their outputs can be found at [Dataset](https://drive.google.com/drive/folders/1z3gY4nfkHPGF0JJcoKwRQCS3fYjstGkj?usp=sharing).
+To run the code download the dataset and keep it in data folder in the parent folder.

 # Requirements